 I have always had a stigma against cruise ships because growing up on a small out island in the Bahamas I would always see cruise ships passing by, and I could not possibly fathom the concept of being stuck on a large ship with thousands of passengers.
 However, I decided to put my fears aside and give it a go.
 We chose one of the smaller ships on Royal Caribbean called the Rhapsody of the Seas with 2,900 passengers.
 It’s hard to believe that this was one of their smaller ships actually!

-CONCLUSION: If you are a quadriplegic and decide to take a cruise with a power wheelchair only then many of the shore excursions are just not feasible.
-If you are a quadriplegic with a manual chair and you want to take some risks, don’t mind feeling uncomfortable, and are up for some rugged adventure, then, by all means, go for it!
-However, as adventurous as I am I have to admit I was pretty nervous on many of our shore excursions with respect to pressure sores, and I actually did get a small one on my tailbone several days into the trip from what I can only think is from lying on towels in a wet bathing suit on the beach chair in Mexico.
+I really love to just swim, sit by the ocean, enjoy the company of the man I love, and go meet random people at Tikki hut bars at night.
+I find it comical that I learned this lesson in the middle of the jungle in a foreign country.
+Anyway, we made the best of the situation, captured some more great photos, and we now have a fabulous memory to share with one another for years to come.
+CONCLUSION: If you are a quadriplegic and decide to take a cruise with a power wheelchair ONLY, then many of the shore excursions are just not feasible.
+If you are a quadriplegic with a manual chair and you want to take some risks, don’t mind feeling uncomfortable, and are up for some rugged adventure, then by all means go for it!
+However, as adventurous as I am, I have to admit I was pretty nervous on many of our shore excursions with respect to pressure sores, and I actually did get a small one on my tailbone several days into the trip.
+I can only imagine it was from lying on towels in a wet bathing suit on the beach chair in Mexico.

 On Board Activities

 Now, on to the pool.
-I was pretty excited at the prospect of swimming on the ship, but being that we were on one of the smaller ships there was only one small pool for the whole ship.
-This made it extremely challenging because the pool was constantly filled with dozens and dozens of people, which did not make it appealing for me to get in the water.
-Since I swim independently I cannot have a bunch of people hitting me left and right because I cannot keep my head above water.
-So, unfortunately I decided to forgo swimming, but I have seen other folks in wheelchairs on larger cruise ships definitely dive into the pools.
+I was pretty excited at the prospect of swimming on the ship, but being that we were on one of the smaller ships, there was only one small pool for the whole ship.
+This made it extremely challenging because the pool was constantly filled with tons of people, which did not make me want to get in the water.
+Since I swim independently, I can’t have a bunch of people hitting me left and right because I cannot keep my head above water.
+So, unfortunately, I decided to forgo swimming, but I have seen other folks in wheelchairs on larger cruise ships definitely dive into the pools.

-I decided to spend a little bit of extra money to get a Junior Suite with a balcony instead of a regular state room.
-I needed the extra room for my manual and power chair as well as all of my stuff.
+I decided to spend a little bit of extra money to get a Junior Suite with a balcony, instead of a regular state room.
+I needed the extra room for my manual and power chair, as well as all of my stuff.
 We still found the Junior Suite quite cramped and had to move a lot of the furniture out, which the staff were more than happy to help us with.
-I did not see what a regular size room looked like, but if you are in a power chair I imagine it would be quite challenging to maneuver around in a small room.
+I did not see what a regular size room looked like, but if you are in a power chair, I imagine it would be quite challenging to maneuver around in a smaller room.
 The roll in showers, however, were really great.
-I had my herculean boyfriend lift me up into the shower onto the shower bench, which I actually do not recommend if you are paralyzed from the chest down, but we made it work 🙂 I would grab on to him for dear life as he showered me and then he would pick me up like a princess to put me back in bed.
-It is probably advisable to rent a shower chair or bring your own on these cruise ships.
+I had my herculean boyfriend lift me up onto the shower bench, which I actually do not recommend if you are paralyzed from the chest down, but we made it work.
+I would grab on to him as he showered me, and then he would pick me up like a princess to put me back in bed.
+It’s probably advisable to rent a shower chair or bring your own on these cruise ships.

-CONCLUSION: If you are in a wheelchair and don’t plan on taking many shore excursions in order to stay on the ship to participate in all of the activities I highly recommend booking your cruise on one of the larger ships that have multiple pools, more decks, and more activities.
-I personally felt pretty cramped on the small ship with respect to taking part in dancing at night or swimming in the pool.
+CONCLUSION: If you are in a wheelchair and don’t plan on taking many shore excursions in order to stay on the ship to participate in all of the activities, I highly recommend booking your cruise on one of the larger ships that have multiple pools, multiple decks, and more activities.
+I personally felt too cramped on the small ship to take part in dancing at night or swimming in the pool.

-While I am not personally a fan of being on a cruise ship due to the fact that I don’t like to be told how many hours I can go explore something, when I have to be back, and having to rush with the fear of being left behind … I can understand the appeal of cruising for many folks in wheelchairs.
-The ships are fabulously accessible, the staff are extremely accommodating, there are activities for all if you stay on the ship, and if you like to just watch the ocean role by it is extremely relaxing.
+While I’m not personally a fan of being on a cruise ship due not liking to be told how many hours I can go explore something, when I have to be back, and having to rush with the fear of being left behind, I can understand the appeal of cruising for many folks in wheelchairs.
+The ships are fabulously accessible, the staff are extremely accommodating, there are activities for all if you stay on the ship, and if you like to just watch the ocean roll by, it is extremely relaxing.